How Egypt's Income Tax System Works

 Every salaried employee in Egypt contributes 11% of their gross salary to the National Organisation for Social Insurance (NOSI).
 Your employer pays an additional portion on top of that, but the 11% is what comes out of your pocket.

 This ceiling matters a lot for higher earners.
-Someone making EGP 50,000 a month pays the same NOSI as someone making EGP 14,500.
-The effective rate drops significantly as your salary climbs.
+Someone making EGP 50,000 a month pays the same capped NOSI amount as someone whose insurable salary has reached EGP 16,700.
+The effective rate drops significantly as salary climbs above the cap.

 NOSI is deducted before tax, which means it reduces your taxable income.
 That's a small silver lining.
 You're not just losing 11% outright.
 Part of it comes back through lower tax.